 Celebrate Jesus at Christmas with the Word and Worship

 - Do an Advent study for yourself, with your spouse, or with your entire family.
 There are plenty to choose from – simply Google ‘Advent Bible study.’
 Or try a simple outline such as the one found here.
 The dates there are from 2017, so just adjust for this year.

 - Read an Advent devotional daily on an app such as YouVersion or in print form.
-No downsides to being in the Word more at this time of the year – or any time of the year.
+There are no downsides to being in the Word more at this time of the year – or any time of the year.
 You could incorporate a short devotional after dinner or do it the last thing before bed.
 Find a devotional the entire family can enjoy.
 I like this one, which we did as a family a couple of times.

 - Sing and play Christmas music.
 Enjoy the traditional Rudolph, Frosty, and Jingle Bells, but also make room for songs that celebrate the coming of the Savior.
 Teach traditional Christmas carols to your children and then sing one or more together every evening after dinner in December.